zdrive/aws-iot-button-php/README.md

 5. Click on the word "Lambda" so that the "Next: Permissions" button is highlighted, then click the "Next: Permissions" button

-6. Type "lambda" in the search box, then click on "AWSLambdaBasicExecutionRole" when it appears
+6. Type "lambda" in the search box, then check the box next to  "AWSLambdaBasicExecutionRole" when it appears
+  -- "AWSLambdaBasicExecutionRole" is a link - do NOT click it, just check the box

 7. Click the "Next: Review" button